 What Is A CPU?

-CPUs are made from billions of transistors forming multiple cores that can be focused on handling multiple tasks simultaneously.
+CPUs are made from billions of transistors forming multiple cores that can be focused on handling numerous tasks simultaneously.
 The CPUs from today, such as Intel’s upcoming 12th generation or AMD’s Ryzen 6000 series, boast multiple cores of up to 16 cores or 32 threads and sometimes even more.

 What Is A GPU?